pstaender/neo4jmapper/README.md

   > npm test
 ```

 or in the browser of your choice by opening the `examples/tests.html` file.
-You have to fill the `configForTest` values with your own parameters.
+You have to overwrite the `configForTest` values with your own config data.

 # Reference